Chapter 35 : Confessions Are Awkward Business

 Her cousin shook her head.
 “Rosie, it’s fine.
 I just need to get a book for Evy before she has to go off to Ancient Runes.
 I’ll just be a minute.”
 She whispered something to the painting hanging on the wall, and it swung open.

 As it closed behind her, Rose looked over at the Head Girl.
-Of all the people she could be alone with right now, Scorpius’s cousin was near the bottom of the list - though at least this cousin probably didn’t know about his proclamation of love.
+Of all the people she could be alone with right now, Scorpius’s cousin was near the bottom of the list - though at least this particular cousin probably didn’t know about his declaration of love.

 “Hey, Rose,” Evelyn said, leaning against the wall.
 “How are you?”